-The actual cost of providing ombudsman services to the 5,640 residents our Ombudsmen serve annually far exceeds the amount provided by state and federal agencies.
+The actual cost of providing ombudsman services to the 6,800 residents our Ombudsmen serve annually far exceeds the amount provided by state and federal agencies.
 We rely on the generosity of many individuals and organizations to bridge the gap.
-Please join hundreds of other compassionate people in demonstrating your appreciation for long-term care residents' many contributions to society prior to becoming ill and disabled.
+Please join hundreds of other compassionate people in demonstrating your appreciation for long-term care residents' many contributions to society.